-November is shipwreck month here in Alpena: Sanctuary of the Great Lakes.
+November is Shipwreck Month and here in Alpena: Sanctuary of the Great Lakes, there is no shortage.

 Alpena is home to Thunder Bay, which is known as “shipwreck alley.”
 It is the resting spot for over 200 shipwrecks, many of them which sunk during the month of November.
 In fact, it is quite common that most shipwrecks along the Great Lakes sunk in the late fall season.
 November is one of the coldest and most treacherous times to sail, since most of the shipping ends during the winter months.
 In Northern Michigan, temperatures can vary, but oftentimes are 32 degrees or below along with increasingly high gale winds.
 For sailors, being away from family for 6+ months out of the year can be tough, especially during the cold months with important holidays such as Thanksgiving, right around the corner.